otfbm/docs/guides-overlays.md

 !map -over circle,15,R,H5 -t GO1
 ```

-An `-over` command without `-t` defaults to showing only once.
-This means that the next time you run `!map` the overlay won't be there.
-By targeting a combatant, that overlay sticks to it and remains visible until it's removed.
+Without a `-t`, an overlay defaults to showing only once.
+This means that the next time you run `!map` it won't be there.
+Target a combatant to stick an overlay to it and it'll remain visible until removed.

 ## 2. Overlays as spells